dhis2/training-docs/content/analytic_tools/lg_datavisualizer.md

 ![](Images/datavisualizer/image50.png)

 In this case you are saving an existing chart so existing properties may appear.
-You can remove this and have everyone save their own version of this chart.
-Have them use their initials in the chart name.
+You can remove this save your own version of this chart.
+Use your initials in the chart name.

 #### Review the data visualizer interface